 TABLE 7-1: INSTITUTIONAL DISTRICT DIMENSIONAL STANDARDS

-I I-2
+l· l-1

-I-1-75 I-1-200
+l-1-75 l-1-200 - I-2

 Bulk Standards

 Minimum Lot Area None None None

 Maximum Building Height 75' with following setback/height sliding scale: When a residential district is located on the opposite side of the street, then 30' height at lot line then 1' additional in height for each 1' additional setback up to 75'.
 (Figure 7-1) When abutting a residential district, then 40' height at lot line for 30' setback then 1' additional in height for each 1' additional setback up to 75'.
 (Figure 7-2) 200' with following setback/height sliding scale: When a residential district is located on the opposite side of the street, then 30' height at lot line then 1' additional in height for each 1' additional setback up to 200'.
 (Figure 7-1) When abutting a residential district, then 40' height at lot line for 30' setback then 1' additional in height for each 1' additional setback up to 200'.
 (Figure 7-2) 75' with following setback/height sliding scale: When a residential district is located on the opposite side of the street, then 30' height at lot line then 1' additional in height for each 1' additional setback up to 75'.
-(Figure 7-1) When abutting a residential district, then 40' height at lot line for 30' setback then 1' additional in height for each 1' additional in height for each 1' additional setback up to 75'.
+(Figure 7-1) When abutting a residential district, then 40' height at lot line for 30' setback then 1' additional in height for each 1' additional in height for each 1' additional in height for each 1' additional setback up to 75'.
 (Figure 7-2)

-Setback Requirements 1 1 T
+Setback Requirements T su

 Front Setback None None None

 Interior Side Setback None, unless abutting a residential district then a minimum of 6' plus 4' for each 12' in height over the first 12' None, unless abutting a residential district then a minimum of 6' plus 4' for each 12' in height over the first 12' None, unless abutting a residential district then a minimum of 6' plus 4' for each 12' in height over the first 12'

 Corner Side Setback None None None

 Rear Setback None, unless abutting residential district, then 30' None, unless abutting residential district, then 30' None, unless abutting residential district, then 30'